microchip-pic-avr-examples/avr64ea48-ammonia-fusa-demo-mplab-mcc/README.md

 * CPU
     - Verifies the CPU registers are functioning correctly
+    - Periodically checks the CPU registers
 * Flash*
     - Verifies the program flash memory
+    - Periodically scan the memory for errors
 * EEPROM*
     - Verifies the EEPROM data has not been corrupted
+    - Periodically scan the memory for errors
 * SRAM
     - Verifies the SRAM operation on Power-on-Reset (POR)
     - Periodically scan the memory for errors
 * Watchdog Timer (WDT)
     - Verifies the WDT hardware is functioning (at start-up)

 **Note**: The Flash and EEPROM have alternative verification modes that do not use the Class B libraries.
 For the Flash, set the macro `FUSA_ENABLE_FLASH_HW_SCAN` to use the CRC hardware to perform the scan, rather than the Class B library.
+The Hardware scan will execute faster.
 For the EEPROM, set `FUSA_ENABLE_EEPROM_SIMPLE_CHECKSUM` to use a simpler checksum for calculations, rather than the Class B library.
 Both of these macros are defined in `application.h`.

 ## Operation